cloudevents/spec/cloudevents/formats/cbor-format.md

-All REQUIRED and all not omitted OPTIONAL attributes in the given event MUST become key-value pairs of the CBOR map, with the respective CBOR item key atching the attribute name and encoded as a CBOR text ([major type 3][cbor-major-types]), and the items's type and value being mapped using the [type system mapping](#22-type-system-mapping).
+All REQUIRED and all not omitted OPTIONAL attributes in the given event MUST become key-value pairs of the CBOR map, with the respective CBOR item key actings as the attribute name and encoded as a CBOR text ([major type 3][cbor-major-types]), and the items's type and value being mapped using the [type system mapping](#22-type-system-mapping).